TaiChi112/Documents/git-v0/README-EN.md

 - `git remote add origin`: Links your local repository to GitHub
 - `git branch -M main`: Renames your current branch to "main"
 - `git push -u origin main`: Uploads your code to GitHub and sets up tracking

+**Note:** If you use HTTPS, you'll need to enter your GitHub username and password (or personal access token) each time you push.

 ### Step 3: Future Updates